MSeify123/FinalProject/ProjectGuidance.md

 The project was started by having a look on the complete project and what is required to be done in order to achieve success.

-I am workong on the Workspace/VM so I am not using Github or any sort of configuation management what so ever.
+I used the Workspace/VM to perform the project

 I started by analysis the tfrecords in the training_and_validation directory.